Kgkkjjj/MKD/README.md

 python systx.py demo.stx
 ```

+Systx scripts must be saved with the `.stx` extension.
+The interpreter
+will open them using UTF-8 encoding so they work the same on any
+platform.

 The `demo.stx` script demonstrates while loops, function arguments and
 writing output to a file alongside list and string manipulation.